Handy4ndy/ESP32-XRPL/README.md

 ## Introduction

 Little Ledger is an open-source project by [Xspence](https://xspence.co.uk) that merges Internet of Things (IoT) devices with the Internet of Value (IoV) to deliver real-time monitoring and notifications for the XRP Ledger and Xahau Networks.
 By subscribing to ledger streams, Little Ledger devices provide instant alerts for on-chain events such as transactions, price changes, and network status, making blockchain activity more accessible and engaging for users.
-All profits from Little Ledger are reinvested into supporting the ecosystem's growth and infrastructure.
+Initial profits from Little Ledger will be reinvested into supporting the ecosystem's growth and infrastructure.

 > **Educational Focus**
 > Little Ledger have been designed as an educational project to inspire others to develop and increase their C++ programming skills.
 By working with real-world blockchain data and embedded hardware, users gain practical experience that can be transferred to core protocol development for the XRP Ledger, Xahau, and other blockchain networks.
 It's a fun and hands-on way to build foundational C++ knowledge while exploring the world of decentralized technology.